Environment Scaling for Interactive Agentic Experience Collection: A Survey: Stage 1: Task Generation

 \subsection{Complexity Scaling}

 Static complexity increases a task's inherent structural intricacy, moving beyond single-step commands to challenges defined by dependencies, logical flows, and hierarchical relationships.
-A typical example is LLM tool use, from early single-step tasks to multi-turn, multi-step scenarios, where complexity scales up as the number of turns and steps increases~\citep{qin2023toolllm, patil2025bfcl, yao2024tau, yu2025c}.
-More sophisticated tasks exhibit hierarchical or compositional structure, decomposing high-level objectives into nested sub-goals and thereby testing compositional generalization, namely an agent's ability to solve novel problems by recombining known skills~\citep{shao2023compositional}.
-TaskCraft~\citep{shi2025taskcraft} operationalizes this by expanding tasks both in depth (longer sequences of tool executions) and in width (multiple sub-goals per objective), enhancing hierarchical reasoning.
-At the highest level, conditional and graph-based tasks involve non-linear structures with branching logic, where planning must adapt dynamically to intermediate outcomes.
-Recent efforts in information-seeking agents extend linear sequences to complex graph-based information chains~\citep{wu2025webdancerautonomousinformationseeking, tao2025webshaperagenticallydatasynthesizing, li2025websailornavigatingsuperhumanreasoning, wu2025webwalkerbenchmarkingllmsweb}, and multi-agent settings further amplify this complexity, as optimal plans become contingent on the actions of other agents, producing intrinsically interdependent, graph-structured challenges.
+A typical scenario is tool use, from early single-step tasks to multi-turn, multi-step scenarios, where complexity scales up as the number of turns and steps increases~\citep{qin2023toolllm, patil2025bfcl, yao2024tau, ye2025toolhop}.
+More sophisticated tasks exhibit hierarchical or compositional structure, where high-level objectives are decomposed into nested sub-goals, requiring agents to solve novel problems by recombining acquired skills~\citep{shao2023compositional,yu2025c,shi2025taskcraft,wu2025webwalkerbenchmarkingllmsweb,wu2025webdancerautonomousinformationseeking}.
+Building on this, TaskCraft~\citep{shi2025taskcraft} expands tasks' structure both in depth (longer sequences of tool executions) and in width (multiple sub-goals per objective), thus enhancing hierarchical reasoning.
+Further escalating this complexity, conditional and graph-based tasks involve non-linear structures with branching logic, where planning must adapt dynamically to intermediate outcomes~\citep{ tao2025webshaperagenticallydatasynthesizing, li2025websailornavigatingsuperhumanreasoning,tao2025webleaper,liu2025webexplorer}.
+Such designs lead to significant performance gains, as shown in Table \ref{tab:complexity}, highlighting the importance of scaling up tasks' complexity to foster robust and generalizable reasoning strategies.

+\paragraph{\emojienvisage~Future Frontiers} The next step in scaling up task complexity involves: 1) broadening the width by expanding from a limited set of tools to more versatile, multimodal tools, and addressing increasingly complex scenarios that go beyond simple tool invocation and web navigation, and 2) increasing the depth.
+However, most current errors arise due to context limitations, and synchronous RL frameworks are inefficient at supporting the scaling of task depth, which further exacerbates these issues.
+Future environmental designs should prioritize supporting flexible, independent updates through asynchronous RL frameworks.